arianajoydc/JAnaP/README.md

 ### Checking for Errors

 In order to check for errors after running jobs, navigate to your main repository, then go to: data / projects / 'your project name' / system / job errors

+### Angle of Orientation Plots

+In order to check the plots of the major axis along with the angle of orientation, go to data > projects > "your project" > shape-angle-image.
+A new plot is created for each cell and variant.